-The best workstations are the only laptops that can handle crunching hordes of data or video-editing large files in 4K.
+The best workstation laptops are the only laptops that can handle crunching hordes of data or video-editing large files in 4K.

 - Check out the best laptops and best video editing laptops

 To speed up your workflow in apps like Adobe Premiere or Blender, your workstation needs a beastly processor (such as Intel's Xeon series); a vibrant, color-accurate display; and a powerful GPU.
-If you're all work and maybe a little play, the Dell Precision 7540 is one of the best straightforward workstations around.
+If you're looking for a beast with a 30-series GPU, see our beginner's guide to Nvidia GeForce RTX 30 series mobile GPUs.
+Looking for something on the creative front? -- Check out our Asus ProArt Studiobook 16 review.
+Also, see our Apple MacBook Pro 2021 (14-inch) review.

-While the quest to procure the best workstation is no feeble task, we will help you pick the best system for your needs and budget.
-Whether you need a huge, vibrant display or an affordable powerhouse, here are the best workstations you can buy right now.
-If you need a monitor to match your badass workstation, consider the HP S430c 43.4-inch Curved Ultrawide Monitor, which is a 4K monitor that gives you the experience of using two monitors in one.
+While the quest to procure the best workstation laptop is no feeble task, we will help you pick the best system for your needs and budget.
+Whether you need a huge, vibrant display or an affordable powerhouse, here are the best workstation laptops you can buy right now.

-The best workstation that you can buy right now is the MSI WS65 9TM.
-The WS65 packs a powerful 9th-Gen Core i7 processor and Nvidia Quadro RTX 5000 Max-Q GPU into a superslim, durable chassis.
+The best workstation laptop that you can buy right now is the MSI WS66 10TMT.
+The WS65 packs a powerful 10th-Gen Core i9 processor and Nvidia Quadro RTX 5000 Max-Q GPU into a superslim, durable chassis.
 Top that off with solid battery life and a gorgeous 15.6-inch, 4K display.
 Meanwhile, the HP ZBook Studio x360 G5 is also an excellent choice, as you’ll get an indomitable beast with an Intel Xeon processor and a Quadro P1000 GPU.
 Between its dazzling 4K display, bouncy keyboard and long battery life, the ZBook Studio is quite amazing all around.
 Not to mention that its chassis is military-durable and pretty sexy at the same time.

 If you’re looking for a 17-inch workstation, you can’t go wrong with the Asus ProArt StudioBook Pro W700G3T.
 The StudioBook Pro has one of the most stunning designs I've ever seen on a laptop.
 In its gorgeous, 0.7-inch-slim design lies a strong Intel Xeon E-2276M processor and an Nvidia Quadro RTX 3000 GPU along with a vivid, 17-inch, 16:10 display and a comfortable keyboard.